University Accommodation

 Are there any transport links between Waterside campus and Scholars Green Student Village?

-Yes, the University offers a free bus service (Monday-Friday) between Waterside campus and Scholars Green Student Village for Scholars Green residents.
+Yes, Stagecoach run a bus service all week between Waterside campus and Scholars Green Student Village for Scholars Green residents.

 Is there any parking available for Halls residents?